Explore Northeastern – Information Session & Campus Tour

 Hosted by academic advisers, co-op faculty, and students, the D’Amore-McKim School of Business offers special presentations for prospective students interested in pursing a degree in Business Administration or International Business.
 Participants will have the opportunity to hear about the different academic concentrations, co-op opportunities, and first-hand experiences of Northeastern students majoring in Business.

-Upcoming D’Amore McKim School of Business sessions will be offered in the Admissions Visitor Center on September 18 and 26, October 24, November 7 and 14, and December 5.
+Upcoming D’Amore McKim School of Business sessions will be offered in the Admissions Visitor Center on January 16, February 20, March 20, April 3, April 17, April 24, May 15, and June 18.

 College of Computer and Information Science